douglascarson/douglascarson.github.io/posts/public/az-900-study-notes.md

 ### Defence-in-Depth Zero Trust
 * MS has developed a defense in depth strategy called `zero trust`
+* The three elements of zero trust are:
+    * verifiy explicitly
+    * Least privilege
+    * Assume breach
 * zero trust relies on identifying users and uses conditional access to control access to resources
+*
 ### MS Defender for cloud
 * Defender for cloud can protect you cloud resource in azure, AWS and GCP
 * Defender for cloud provides insights into four areas: